zammad/zammad-admin-documentation/manage/macros/learn-by-example.rst

 ================

-To get you up and running quickly, here are some examples of the kinds of automation tasks you can set up with macros.
+To get you up and running quickly, here are some examples of the kinds of one-click actions you can set up using macros.

 .. hint::